3 Reasons to Reevaluate Your Internal Communications Strategy

 #3: It’s always your job to help your company attract (and retain) top talent.

 Companies can’t stay competitive if they can’t attract top talent to the workforce.
 So it only makes sense that the lifecycle of your employees (from pre-hire to post-exit interactions and everything in between) is perhaps the most meaningful part of the job of your internal communications team.

 The experience of all of your employees is shaped and guided by your strategy, which needs to be consistent and aligned with your company’s culture and brand.
 To make the employee experience the best it can be, think like a marketer.
 This means building fully integrated campaigns and adopting approaches like employee journey mapping.
 And consider conducting an audit of your employee lifecycle to identify your blind spots as well as your best practices.

 These are just three of the many reasons it’s vital to create and continually reevaluate a comprehensive internal communications strategy.
 But it’s also important to make sure that the program you create is manageable and can grow over time.
 This requires capturing metrics or KPIs so you can properly measure the effectiveness of your content.

-It also means thinking beyond emails and intranet and about how to communicate to hard-to-reach employees, such as frontline or deskless workers.
-And it’s essential to establish a strong foundation by selecting an integrated workforce communications platform that spans across your entire workforce and connects the many different tools and channels.
+It’s time to think beyond emails and intranet and about how to communicate to hard-to-reach employees, such as frontline or deskless workers.
+And it’s essential to establish a strong foundation by selecting an integrated workforce communications platform that spans across your entire workforce and connects the many different tools and channels, creating a omni-channel strategy to reach, engage, and align your employees.
 A good platform will help your executive team understand the powerful impact internal communications can have on overall success.

 Learn more on why you should consider reevaluating your comms strategy even if it is not an initiative, with our latest webinar video, Is Your Internal Communications Strategy Broken?